etychon/eCVD-Templates/README.md

 # eCVD-Templates

-This repository contains eCVD templates for Cisco IoT Operations Dashboard (IoT OD).
-These templates are based on user feedback and testing performed by the Cisco Validated Design (CVD) team, and are meant to used with Cisco IoT OD.
+This repository contains eCVD templates for Cisco IoT Operations Dashboard (IoT OD) Edge Device Manager (EDM).
+These templates are based on user feedback and testing performed by the Cisco Validated Design (CVD) team, and are meant to be used with Cisco IoT OD.

 [Cisco IoT Operations Dashboard](https://developer.cisco.com/docs/iotod/) is a device management platform to manage Cisco industrial network devices such as IR1800, IR1101, IR829, IR809, and IR807.
 Devices are onboarded using [Cisco Plug and Play Connect](https://www.cisco.com/c/en/us/buy/smart-accounts/plug-play-connect.html).
+Recently, support was added to IoT OD for switches - like IE3400, IE3300 - but not for template-based configuration management.
+Switches are only enabled to consume IoT OD services like Cisco Cyber Vision (CCV), or Secure Equipment Access (SEA), but not to be managed by EDM.
+We recommend to manage switches with solutions such as Cisco Catalyst Center (previously called DNA-C).

 # How it works